vcare

 Read More

-Mammography is a specialized X-ray imaging technique used to screen for and diagnose breast conditions, including breast cancer.
+Mammography has shown reduce breast cancer mortality by detecting cancer at an earlier stage.
 It involves compressing the breast between two plates to obtain detailed images of the breast tissue.
 Mammograms can detect abnormalities such as lumps, calcifications, and other changes in the breast before they can be felt.
 Regular mammography is crucial for early detection, which improves treatment options and outcomes.
 It is an essential tool in breast health management and cancer prevention.

 Read More